-- 5.5.5 A firm should hold a fuller set of information in respect of those customers, or class/category of customers, business relationships it assessed as carrying a higher money laundering or terrorist financing risk, or who arewhere the customer is seeking a product or service that carries a higher risk of being used for money laundering or terrorist financing purposes. - 5.5.6 When someone becomes a new customer, or applies for a new product or service, or where there are indications that the risk associated with an existing business relationship might have increased, the firm mayshould, depending on the nature of the product or service for which they are applying, request information as to the customer's residential status, employment details, income, and other sources of income, in order to decide whether to accept the application or continue with the relationship.
+- to provide a basis for monitoring customer activity and transactions, thus increasing the likelihood that they will detect the use of their products and services for money laundering and terrorist financing. - 5.5.3 The extent of additional information sought, and of any monitoring carried out in respect of any particular business relationship, or class/category of business relationship, will depend on the money laundering or terrorist financing risk that the customer, or class/category of business relationship, is assessed to present to the firm. - 5.5.4 In practice, under a risk-based approach, it will not be appropriate for every product or service provider to know their customers equally well, regardless of the purpose, use, value, etc., of the product or service provided.
+Firms' information demands need to be proportionate, appropriate and discriminating, and to be able to be justified to customers. - 5.5.5 A firm should hold a fuller set of information in respect of those business relationships it assessed as carrying a higher money laundering or terrorist financing risk, or where the customer is seeking a product or service that carries a higher risk of being used for money laundering or terrorist financing purposes. - 5.5.6 When someone becomes a new customer, or applies for a new product or service, or where there are indications that the risk associated with an existing business relationship might have increased, the firm should, depending on the nature of the product or service for which they are applying, request information as to the customer's residential status, employment and salary details, and other sources of income or wealth (e.g., inheritance, divorce settlement, property sale), in order to decide whether to accept the application or continue with the The firm should consider whether, in some relationship. circumstances, evidence of source of wealth or income should be required (for example, if from an inheritance, see a copy of the will).
 The firm should also consider whether or not there is a need to enhance its activity monitoring in respect of the relationship.
-A firm should have a clear policy regarding the escalation of decisions to senior management concerning the acceptance or continuation of high-risk business relationships. - 5.5.7 The availability and use of other financial information held is important for reducing the additional costs of collecting customer\due diligence information\and can help increase a firm's understanding of the risk associated with the business relationship.
-Where appropriate and practical, therefore, and where there are no data protection restrictions, firms should take reasonable steps to ensure that where they have customer due diligence information in one part of the business, they are able to link it to information in another. - 5.5.8 At all times, firms should bear in mind their obligations under the Data Protection Act only to seek information that is needed for the declared purpose, not to retain personal information longer than is necessary, and to ensure that information that is held is kept up to date. - Regulation 14 5.5.9 The ML Regulations prescribe three specific types of relationship in respect of which EDD measures must be applied.
-These are: - where the customer has not been physically present for identification purposes (see paragraphs 5.5.10ff); - in respect of a correspondent banking relationship (see Part II, sector 16: Correspondent banking); - in respect of a business relationship or occasional transaction with a PEP (see paragraphs 5.5.18ff).
+A firm should have a clear policy regarding the escalation of decisions to senior management concerning the acceptance or continuation of highrisk business relationships. - 5.5.7 The availability and use of other financial information held is important for reducing the additional costs of collecting customer due diligence information and can help increase a firm's understanding of the risk associated with the business relationship.
+Where appropriate and practical, therefore, and where there are no data protection restrictions, firms should take reasonable steps to ensure that where they have customer due diligence information in one part of the business, they are able to link it to information in another. - 5.5.8 At all times, firms should bear in mind their obligations under the Data Protection Act only to seek information that is needed for the declared purpose, not to retain personal information longer than is necessary, and to ensure that information that is held is kept up to date.
+Regulation 14 5.5.9 The ML Regulations prescribe three specific types of relationship in respect of which EDD measures must be applied.
+These are: where the customer has not been physically present for identification purposes (see paragraphs 5.5.10ff); in respect of a correspondent banking relationship (see Part II, sector 16: Correspondent banking); in respect of a business relationship or occasional transaction with a PEP (see paragraphs 5.5.18ff).